LorenzoPerticone/StV/README.md

 moevideo, streamin, akstream, flashx, backin, openload, videomega, videowood.

-Note: this python3 script currently runs only on Linux snd requires python3 and PyQt4.
+Note: this python3 script currently runs only on Linux and requires python3 and PyQt4.
 It has been tested on:

 Ubuntu and direct derivatives(gnome, mate, kubuntu, lubuntu, xubuntu, edubuntu) 14.04 and 15.04,